Who is Required to Register?

 In addition, IDOA and IOT have recently enhanced the registration and annual report application.
 The application now allows for non-lobbyists to create administrative management accounts called 'Third Party Delegate Accounts.'
 These delegate accounts enable a person to access the Executive Branch Lobbyist Registration application and create, edit, or manage registrations and filings on behalf of multiple registered executive branch lobbyists.
 As a part of that process, we upgraded the account creation feature and the password protected login process.

-As of January 1, 2010, the City of Indianapolis has required lobbyists engaging in executive or legislative branch lobbying activity with an agency of the City of Indianapolis or Marion County to register with the City's Department of Code Enforcement.
+The City of Indianapolis has required lobbyists engaging in executive or legislative branch lobbying activity with an agency of the City of Indianapolis or Marion County to register with the Department of Business and Neighborhood Services (BNS).

 NOTICE: The Indiana State Ethics Commission has released a new ethics training for 'individuals who have business relationships with the state', which includes Executive Branch Lobbyists.
 While this training is not required at this time it is recommended that you complete the program and retain a copy of the completion certificate.